Dental X-Rays in Madison and Sun Prairie WI

 - Reduce your exposure to radiation.
 Because digital sensors are better detectors of radiation than film is, less radiation is required by digital x-rays to capture the images.

-How often should my teeth be x-rayed?
+How often should I have x-rays of my teeth?

 What if I'm pregnant and need x-rays?